sielerjunjor/ERP-Vision-API-PoC/Readme.md

 Google Cloud Vision API
 ------------------------
--Preperation for Paper and Presentation about AI in Enterprise Applications with the Vision API as an example
+Preperation for Paper and Presentation about AI in Enterprise Applications with the Vision API as an example

  How To